cyrusknopf/yggdrasil/README.md

 # Yggdrasil
-Bitboard chess engine with Monte Carlo Tree Search, written in C++
+Bitboard chess engine with Monte Carlo tree search, written in C++
 > "Yggdrasil: an immense and central tree in Norse mythology; it is the tree of life, encompassing all nine worlds"

+Written with Google C++ Style in mind, so most documentaiton can be found in headers at `include/`

+Currently experimenting with different optimistaion techniques to improve performance of MCTS algorithm.

 ## Demo
 <img src="demo.gif" alt="demo turn" width="200"/>

 ## Running the engine
 1. Clone the repo